hoffmangroup/segway/doc/segway.rst

 Using :option:`--num-instances`\=\ *starts* will generate multiple copies of the ``input.master`` file, named ``input.0.master``, ``input.1.master``, and so on, with different randomly picked initial parameters.
+Segway training results can be quite dependent on the initial parameters selected, so it is a good idea to try more than one.
+I usually use `--num-instances=10``.

 You may substitute your own ``input.master`` files but I recommend starting with a Segway-generated template.
 This will help avoid some common pitfalls.
 In particular, if you are going to perform training on your model, you must ensure that the ``input.master`` file retains the same ``#ifdef`` structure for parameters you wish to train.
 Otherwise, the values discovered after one round of training will not be used in subsequent rounds, or in the identify or posterior stages.

 You can use the :option:`--num-labels`\=\ *labels* option to specify the number of segment labels to use in the model (default 2).
 You can set